Ashab al-Kahf (militant group): History

 On 10 December 2020, Ashab al-Kahf threatened to attack US bases throughout the Middle East.
 These include four U.S. bases in Kuwait, Ali Al Salem Air Base, Camp Arifjan, Camp Virginia, and Camp Buehring as well as Al Udeid Air Base in Qatar.

+On 25 December 2020, the "Cave Companions" group joined the fierce media campaign to release a member of "Asa'ib Ahl al-Haq", and issued statements confirming its willingness to take to the street if the leadership of "Asa'ib Ahl al-Haq" ordered to do so.

+In December 2020 and early January 2021, accounts linked to the group on social media published veiled criticism of the Kata'ib Hezbollah militia's strategy.
+This rift appeared to have ended on 6 January, while "Cave Companions" changed its slogan to an image closer in style to other "resistance" groups.

 On 15 February 2021, the group attacked a Turkish military base in Mosul.

 On 7 April 2022, a coalition resupply convoy was struck by a roadside bomb in al-Hasakah Governorate, Syria.
 The exclusive video footage of the destroyed vehicle was aired by Ashab al-Kahf.

 In November 2022, Ashab al-Kahf claimed responsibility for killing the US citizen, Stephen Troll, in Baghdad, Iraq in retaliation for the assassination of Qasem Soleimani and Abu Mahdi al-Muhandis.
 The US State Department stated that the American was killed in a failed kidnapping attempt.

 In July 2023, following Quran burnings in Sweden, the group issued a statement saying they would "target all commercial and economic interests of Sweden in Iraq".

 On August 19, 2024, Ashab al-Kahf announced that it had reformed as "Kataib Sarkhat al-Quds", claiming that the group was "confirming the truth that we affirmed in this battle since its inception in that our goals are not limited to the borders of Sykes-Picot, which were imposed by the colonizers on our Islamic world."
 Analysts claim that the group's refoundation was "an indication that Kataib Sarkhat al-Quds is trying to expand its operations beyond Iraq."

+During the 2026 Iran war, Ashab al-Kahf claimed responsibility for killing a French soldier in an attack on a base in Iraq.
+On the same day, the group also set the Camp Victory base ablaze.